 Why should I sign up for rent a room?

-Clearly, the biggest advantage of the rent a room scheme is additional rental income, and the added bonus of £4,250 absolutely tax-free.
+Clearly, the biggest advantage of the rent a room scheme is additional rental income, and the added bonus of £7,500 absolutely tax-free.
 However, there is one downfall.
-The rent a room scheme does not cover ‘wear and tear.’
-By this, we mean any wear and tear in the property, such as a broken boiler or replacing fixtures and fittings; you will not be able to deduct any of these expenses under the rent a room scheme.
-It’s up to you whether you perceive the costs of wear and tear to outweigh the additional income from rent, but this is certainly a great opportunity to earn some extra cash.
+The rent a room scheme does not cover capital allowances/ replacement of property expenses.
+By this, we mean any expenses in the property, such as a broken boiler or replacing fixtures and fittings; you will not be able to deduct any of these expenses under the rent a room scheme.
+It’s up to you whether you perceive the costs of replacement to outweigh the additional income from rent, but this is certainly a great opportunity to earn some extra cash.

 Other Keywords: tenant; rent-a-room; accommodation; bedroom; rental